 Are there particular rules for collective redundancies/mass layoffs?

 Employers with at least 10 employees must notify the Ministry of Manpower if five or more employees are to be retrenched within a six-month period.
-The notification must be submitted within five working days after an employee is notified of his or her retrenchment.
+The notification must be submitted within five working days after an employee is notified of their retrenchment.
 For the first four employees to be made redundant, notification must be submitted within five working days from when the fifth employee has been notified.
 Thereafter, notification must be submitted within five working days after each employee has been notified.

 There are no additional statutory requirements on employers to consult or negotiate with trade unions (whether recognised or not) in respect of retrenchment proposals.
 Although recognised trade unions have the right to serve notice on an employer to engage in collective bargaining under Section 17 of the Industrial Relations Act, terminations on the grounds of redundancy are expressly excluded.
-However, the Tripartite Guidelines on Managing Excess Manpower and Responsible Retrenchment recommend consultation with recognised trade unions over proposed redundancies, which is also commonly provided for in collective bargaining agreements.
+However, the Tripartite Advisory on Managing Excess Manpower and Responsible Retrenchment recommends consultation with recognised trade unions over proposed redundancies, which is also commonly provided for in collective bargaining agreements.

 What protections do employees have on dismissal?

 If an employee covered by the Employment Act considers that they have been dismissed without just cause or excuse by their employer, the employee can complain to the Ministry of Manpower within one month of the dismissal even if notice has been given by the employer (ie, unfair dismissal compared with wrongful dismissal).
 An employee in a managerial or executive position would have to serve at least 12 months in any position with the employer before this remedy is available to them if they are dismissed with notice or provided with payment in lieu of notice.